jainam12345/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly - displays user and group ids numerically 6-firstdirectory - creates a directory in the /tmp/ dir 7-movethatfile - moves a file to another dir
+5-listfilesdigitonly - displays user and group ids numerically 6-firstdirectory - creates a directory in the /tmp/ dir 7-movethatfile - moves a file to another dir 8-firstdelete - deletes a file from a dir